hamza-roujdami/slurm-azure-infra/README.md

 - terraform.tfvars file is git-ignored to prevent accidental commit of sensitive data
 - Network security groups restrict access to necessary ports only
 - System-assigned managed identities are used for VM authentication
+- SSH key authentication is required for all VMs
+- Never commit private SSH keys to the repository

 ## Maintenance